ibbaa/keepitup/README.md

 For Android 15+, it is no longer possible (and no longer necessary) to directly disable battery optimization.
 Android 15+ provides a setting to allow background activity for an app, which is enabled by default.
 The app does not provide a setting for this and it is strongly recommended to leave it enabled.
 The app should work without it, but it can lead to unreliable behaviour.

+It is possible to define suspension intervals in the settings during which all background work is suspended.
+There is still one active alarm to wake up the app and resume task execution.
+Except for that alarm the app is idle during suspension.
+It is possible to define multiple suspension intervals but each interval must be at least 30 min.
+However, many short intervals do not make much sense for battery saving.

 ## Build

 ### Local